Aam-Digital/ndb-core/doc/compodoc_sources/how-to-guides/add-another-language.md

   ...
 }
 ```
-The path (`src/locale/messages.fr.xlf`) is a path to the translation file.
-Do not create the file yourself.
-This will be done automatically in the following steps.

 ###3) Let xliffmerge know about the new language
 `xliffmerge` is a tool that helps in the translation process.
 Especially, it is needed to